-Neither the Securities and Exchange Commission (the "SEC") nor any other regulatory body has passed upon the adequacy or accuracy of this prospectus.
+Neither the Securities and Exchange Commission, any state securities commission, nor any other regulatory body has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.